acarrilho/global/README.md

 which would output: ```http://api.example.com/products/?filter.Name=Tea&filter.Price.lt=4.59```.

-another feature when developing these kinds of apps is actually making the http request, serializing the payload into the appropriate format and the response (into json or xml).
+another feature when developing these kinds of apps is actually making the http request, serializing the payload and response into the appropriate format (json or xml).
 Here's an example of how easy it is to set up and configure the helper:

 ```csharp
 var http = new Http(u => u